Don’t Leave Me – Photoshop Tutorial

 Once you press those keys you will see a new layer appears on top of your last layer. we will use that layer to apply the lighting filter on.
 I turned it into a smart object so that I can modify the filter settings whenever I want but it’s up to you.

 Apply the lighting filter from Filter>Render>Lighting Effects applying the settings shown below.
+(This filter might not be available on newer versions of Photoshop)

 The final touch is the sun glare.
 Create a new layer, get a big soft brush, and stroke once using the color #dca366 and then set the layer’s blend mode to Screen.
 I called this layer “sun spot”.